awsdocs/aws-cli-user-guide/doc_source/cli-usage-help.md

                             is an opaque internal value and should be ignored.
 ...
 ```
-When the output is rendered into JSON by the AWS CLI, it becomes an array of reservation objects, similar to the following sample:
+When the output is rendered into JSON by the AWS CLI, it becomes an array of reservation objects, similar to the following example\.

 ```
 {